-413-3.2 Materials: The methacrylate system must be a three component system consisting of: a) methacrylate monomer, b) cumene hydroperoxide (CHP) initiator, and c) cobalt promoter.
-Use a HMWM monomer that is approved by the Department and included on the Department's Qualified Products List (QPL).
+413-3.2 Materials: Use a methacrylate system that has a three component formulation consisting of: a) methacrylate monomer, b) cumene hydroperoxide (CHP) initiator, and c) cobalt promoter.
+Use a HMWM monomer that is approved by the Department and included on the Department's Approved Product List (APL).
 Use initiator and promoter approved by the monomer manufacturer.
 Manufacturers seeking evaluation of their products must submit an application conforming to the requirements of Section 6 along with the following documentation:

-1. Manufacturer's material installation instructions showing the product can be installed in accordance with this Section.

-2. Independent laboratory test data and results showing the product has been tested in accordance with the requirements of this Section and meets the requirements.
+- 1. Manufacturer's material installation instructions showing the product can be installed in accordance with this Section. - 2.
+Independent laboratory test data and results showing the product has been tested in accordance with the requirements of this Section and meets the requirements. - 3.
+Qualification of their on-site representatives.